Carrie Fisher: Early life

 Carrie Frances Fisher was born on October 21, 1956, at Providence Saint Joseph Medical Center in Burbank, California, to actress Debbie Reynolds and singer Eddie Fisher.
-Fisher's paternal grandparents were Russian-Jewish immigrants, while her mother, who was raised a Nazarene, was of Scots-Irish and English descent.
+Fisher's paternal grandparents were Russian-Jewish immigrants, while her mother, who was raised a Nazarene, was of English and Scots-Irish descent.

-Fisher was two years old when her parents divorced in 1959.
+Fisher was two years old when her parents divorced in 1959 after it was revealed shortly following the death of Elizabeth Taylor's husband, Mike Todd, that Eddie Fisher had been having an affair with her.
+Eddie Fisher and Taylor married that same year and divorced in 1964.
 Her father's third marriage, to actress Connie Stevens, resulted in the births of Fisher's two half-sisters, Joely Fisher and Tricia Leigh Fisher.
 In 1960, her mother married Harry Karl, owner of a chain of shoe stores.
 Reynolds and Karl divorced in 1973 when Fisher was 17 years old.

-Fisher "hid in books" as a child, becoming known in her family as "the bookworm."
+Fisher "hid in books" as a child, becoming known in her family as "the bookworm".
 She spent her earliest years reading classic literature and writing poetry.
-She attended Beverly Hills High School until age 16, when she appeared as a debutante and singer in the hit Broadway revival Irene (1973), starring her mother.
-Her time on Broadway interfered with her education, resulting in Fisher's dropping out of high school.
-In 1973, Fisher enrolled at London's Central School of Speech and Drama, which she attended for 18 months.
-Following her time there, Fisher was accepted at Sarah Lawrence College, where she planned to study the arts.
+She attended Beverly Hills High School until age 16, when she appeared as a debutante and singer in the hit Broadway revival Irene (1973), also starring her mother.
+Her time on Broadway interfered with her education, resulting in her dropping out of high school.
+In 1973, she enrolled at London's Central School of Speech and Drama, which she attended for 18 months.
+Following her time there, she was accepted at Sarah Lawrence College, where she planned to study the arts.
 She later left without graduating.

 Career

 1970s

 Fisher made her film debut in 1975 as the precociously seductive character Lorna Karpf in the Columbia Pictures comedy Shampoo, filmed in mid-1974, when she was age 17.
-Lee Grant and Jack Warden play the role of her parents in the film.
-Warren Beatty, Julie Christie and Goldie Hawn also star in the film.
-In 1977, Fisher starred as Princess Leia in George Lucas' science-fiction film Star Wars (later retitled Star Wars: Episode IV – A New Hope) opposite Mark Hamill and Harrison Ford.
+In 1977, Fisher starred as Princess Leia in George Lucas' space opera film Star Wars (later retitled Star Wars: Episode IV – A New Hope) opposite Mark Hamill and Harrison Ford.
 Though her fellow actors were not close at the time, they bonded after the commercial success of the film.

 In April 1978, Fisher appeared as the love interest in Ringo Starr's 1978 TV special Ringo.
 The next month, she starred alongside John Ritter (who had also appeared in Ringo) in the ABC-TV film Leave Yesterday Behind.
 At this time, Fisher appeared with Laurence Olivier and Joanne Woodward in the anthology series Laurence Olivier Presents in a television version of the William Inge play Come Back, Little Sheba.
 That November, she played Princess Leia in the 1978 TV production Star Wars Holiday Special, and sang in the last scene.